 Only about 3-5% of our collection is actually on display at any one time.
-The remainder is kept safely in our climate-controlled storage facilities – the Collections Store at our Ultimo site and the Museums Discovery Centre at Castle Hill (which is shared with the Australian Museum and Sydney Living Museums).
+The remainder is kept safely in our climate-controlled storage facilities – the Harwood Basement store at our Ultimo site and the Museums Discovery Centre at Castle Hill (which is shared with the Australian Museum and Sydney Living Museums).
 Objects may be moved between these facilities as well, depending on which provides the best storage conditions for that item.

 So with half a million objects to care for, how on Earth do we keep track of everything?

 We all know what it’s like to put down our keys or phone and forget where you left them.
 But do that in a museum store and you might never see the object again.